 Medical Nutrition Therapy

 It is clear that many of the leading illnesses and causes of death in Tennessee are related to nutrition, and can be prevented or delayed by Medical Nutrition Therapy (MNT).
-This service, provided by a Registered Dietitian (RD) at Henry County Medical Center, involves personalized plans for diet management, nutrition education, weight control, exercise, and behavior modification.
+This service, provided by a Registered Dietitian/Nutritionist (RDN) at Henry County Medical Center, involves personalized plans for diet management, nutrition education, weight control, exercise, and behavior modification.

 Good Nutrition is Important for Your Health